colts70/The-Sematic-Stack/README.md

 /sitemap: The Crawl here first directory.

 🛠️ 30-Second Implementation Checklist
-Create Directory: Ensure /.well-known/ is accessible on your root domain.
+Create Directory: Ensure /.well-known/ is accessible

 Deploy Stack: Upload stack.json (JSON-LD) to /.well-known/stack.

 Define Anchors: Host the 5 minimal JSON-LD files (Type, Entity, URL, Canonical, Sitemap).

 Header Check: Add X-HESS-Stack: https://yourdomain.com/.well-known/stack to your HTTP responses.

-Verify: Ensure the Content-Type is strictly application/ld+json.

 To claim Topic-Level Authority, you must move your identity from the "semantic fog" of your HTML into the deterministic light of the /.well-known/ directory.